halc1en/nemesis_helper/README.md

 ### Formatting of "text"

 To avoid boilerplate the text style is based on it's nesting level.
-There are 5 levels in total:
+After the top level that is reserved for tabs, there are another 5 levels with different styles:
 1. Top-level header.
 Collapsible, shown in uppercase for normal text and shown as-is for table of contents.
 2. Second-level header.
 Collapsible.
 3. Third-level header.
 Much smaller then the first two.
 4. Text.
 This is the most used level.
 5. Comments.
 Use for small sized commentary to the text.

+"text" can also contain an array of strings instead of a single string, each one is rendered as a separate paragraph.

 #### Bold and italics